 The foremost question for you always is: How long would it take to develop my app into an actual product?
-It really depends upon how big of an app you are trying to create.
+It really depends upon the type of app, and how long your feature list.

 This post is designed to give you a good sense of how long it would take to build your app.
 With that information, you’ll then be able to determine cost estimates, project development timelines, and an anticipated launch date.

 Based on our research and interviews with other companies, we have found that various stages of app development require varying time based upon the size of the App.
 We came up with a table that shows how time varies depending upon the size of the app: